Hero image

 How Much Does it Cost to Send Items Overseas?

-The cost of customs duty varies on the choice of your service provider to take care of it.
-Many moving companies who have international experience will either have their own freight forwarder who can undertake this work on your behalf.
-Or they may use an agent when they need one.
-While some customs brokers and agents charge a flat fee of as little as £30 for their services.
-The costs will mount up depending on the destination you are sending items to and the complexity of the tariffs that will apply.
+The cost of customs duty varies on the service provider handling your shipment.
+Many removal companies with international experience will have a freight forwarder or fulfilment agent at hand.
+Some customs brokers and agents charge a flat fee of as little as £30 for their services.
+However, this can vary depending on the destination you are shipping to and the complexity of the applicable tariffs.

-For example, a mixed shipment of pharmaceuticals, electrical products and chemicals being sent to China is likely to involve many more hours work to declare that a single musical instrument being sent to Canada.
-That said, you can still expect to pay:
+For example, processing a mixed shipment of pharmaceuticals, electrical products and chemicals for China likely requires significant time and effort.
+Whereas a single musical instrument going to Canada is generally less complex to process.
+That said, here’s a breakdown of the customs duties you can expect:

 ServiceApproximate Cost